MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsShiftsConnectionInstance.md

 ```

 ### -SyncScenarioSwapRequest
 The sync state for the swap shift request scenario.
-Valid values are "Disabled", "FromWfmToShifts" or "TwoWay".
+Valid values are "Disabled", "FromWfmToShifts", and "TwoWay".

 ```yaml
 Type: String